opencv/opencv/doc/tutorials/contrib/retina_model/retina_model.rst

         cv::Mat retinaOutput_parvo;
         cv::Mat retinaOutput_magno;

-Then, run retina in a loop, load new frames from video sequence if necessary and retina outputs.
+Then, run retina in a loop, load new frames from video sequence if necessary and get retina outputs back to dedicated buffers.

 .. code-block:: cpp